 HVAC Repair & Maintenance

-A faulty central air conditioning system can waste a lot of energy.
-Forced air A/C systems may have blowers or fans that do not work properly.
-These components are responsible for circulating cool air throughout a home.
+A faulty central A/C system will definitely waste a lot of energy.
+Forced air A/C systems may have blowers or fans that do not work as designed.
+These are responsible for circulating cool air throughout your home.

-Other parts that may need attention in a forced air A/C system.
-One of the primary ones is your condenser unit that stands outside of a home.
-A malfunction in the condenser unit can prevent a proper cooling process that chills the circulated air inside a forced air system.
+There are other components that periodically need attention in a forced air A/C system.
+One of the primary ones is your condenser unit that sits outside of a home.
+Any malfunction in your condenser unit will prevent a proper cooling process that removes heat from the circulated air inside a forced air system.

-Central HVAC systems may become inefficient when the ducts and vents become clogged with dirt and debris.
-Sometimes, years of neglect can lead to significant accumulation of dust right inside the vents of a forced air cooling system.
+Central A/C systems are rendered inefficient when the ducts and vents (registers) become clogged with dirt and debris.
+Years of neglect will result in significant accumulation of dust right inside the vents of a forced air cooling system.

-Mold removal in humid environments is especially important, since humidity can make the dust and debris adhere to the sides of the ducts and grow mold.
-Such dust and debris can be physically vacuumed out in order to improve the volume of air flow.
-It must be added that rat droppings and other undesirable waste may also be found deep inside vents and ducts of HVAC systems.
+Mold removal in areas of high humidity is especially critical because humidity makes dust and debris adhere to the sides of your ducts.
+The result is mold growth.
+This dust and debris can be physically vacuumed out to improve the volume of air flow.
+It must be added that rat droppings and other (ahem!) undesirable waste can also be found deep inside vents and ducts of HVAC systems.

 Air Filter Replacement

 Central intake vents of an HVAC system are equipped with air filters.
 These filters can capture some of the most common pollutants such as smoke, debris, allergens, insects and even some microscopic particles or organisms.

 Air filters for HVAC systems are rated on an MERV scale.
 A high MERV score indicates that a filter can remove some of the smallest airborne particles and organisms.
 Air filters should be replaced monthly or every few months in forced air cooling systems, depending on your manufacturers recommendations.
-Given the affordable price of filters, it is best to err on the side of caution, especially if you or any family members suffer from asthma or other respiratory ailments.
+Because of the affordable price of filters, it is best to err on the side of caution, especially if you or any family members suffer from asthma or other respiratory ailments.